dj1ch/dj1ch/README.md

 I'm dj1ch, but you can call me ditch or dj(i kinda slammed by keyboard making this username).

 ## Projects I am working on...
+I don't maintain all of these at the same time, but I always make time for at least one of these projects
-- Minigotchi, a pwnagotchi somewhat loaded on a raspberry pi pico/esp8266 (main focus right now)
+- Minigotchi, a pwnagotchi somewhat loaded on a raspberry pi pico/esp8266
 - The Eupnea project website.
 - My portfolio website.
 - A cool fork of the pico-ducky, with mouse support